ignotochi/Argominder/README.md

 # Argominder
-A simple and fast user interface for zoneminder In Angular12.
+A simple and fast user interface for zoneminder In Angular12 + material.

 # Argominder development Status: 52%
 Current state of development